Planning for your child’s post-secondary future as soon as you’re able to can pay off in the long run.

 How to Withdraw Funds from an RESP Account

-When it comes time for your child to pursue their post-secondary education, they can start receiving payments from their RESP.
+When it comes time for your child to continue pursuing their post-secondary education, they can start taking payments from their RESP.
 You will usually need to provide proof of your child’s enrollment in a post-secondary program before they can begin receiving payments.
 There may also be additional rules according to your plan.
 For example, some plans may have a set schedule, while others let you set your own payment schedule.
 It’s important to talk to your registered dealer or RESP provider about how you can access RESP funds.

 You Have Options if Your Child Doesn’t Pursue Post-Secondary Education